binipringle/crim-outline/index.md

 **New York Burdens** See NYPL Section 25.00.
 SEE NYPL SECTION 35.15 Self defense.

-## A. Justification Defenses
+# Justification Defenses

+**Self-defense rule:** In a justification of self-defense, an objective standard of reasonableness must be based on the “circumstances” facing a defendant or his “situation,” including any relevant knowledge the defendant had about the potential assailant, the physical attributes of all persons involved, any prior experiences the defendant had which could provide a reasonable basis for a belief that another person’s intentions were to injure or rob him or that the use of deadly force was necessary under the circumstances.
+(532)

 MPC drafters position was that any culpability which arises from a mistaken belief in the need to use [deadly] force should be no greater than the culpability such a mistake would give rise to if it were made with respect to an element of a crime.
 Under **MPC Section 3.04**, if a person mistakenly believed that they were justified in using deadly force, if the belief were recklessly or negligently formed, the person could be convicted of the homicide requiring only a reckless or negligent mens rea.
-MPC test is wholly subjective; differed from law in most states by its omission of any requirement of reasonableness. **NYPL Section 35.15** chose to use a single statutory section which would provide either a complete defense or no defense. **Drafters of NYPL crucially inserted word “reasonably” before “believes.”** Plurality agreed that drafters of NYPL 35.15 evinced a legislative intent to conform to the subjective standard in MPC.
+MPC test is wholly subjective; *differed from law in most states by its omission of any requirement of reasonableness.* **NYPL Section 35.15** chose to use a single statutory section which would provide either a complete defense or no defense. **Drafters of NYPL crucially inserted word “reasonably” before “believes.”** Plurality agreed that drafters of NYPL 35.15 evinced a legislative intent to conform to the subjective standard in MPC.
 However, the Court of Appeals finds that if this had been their intent, drafters of NYPL 35.15 would have simply used the language from MPC 3.04.

-**Self-defense rule:** In a justification of self-defense, an objective standard of reasonableness must be based on the “circumstances” facing a defendant or his “situation,” including any relevant knowledge the defendant had about the potential assailant, the physical attributes of all persons involved, any prior experiences the defendant had which could provide a reasonable basis for a belief that another person’s intentions were to injure or rob him or that the use of deadly force was necessary under the circumstances.
-(532)

 **Self-defense and defense of others: NYPL Section 35.15 Justification; use of physical force in defense of a person.** (1) A person may, subject to the provisions of subdivision two, use physical force upon another person when and to the extent he or she reasonably believes such to be necessary to defend himself, herself or a third person from what he or she reasonably believes to be the use or imminent use of unlawful physical force by such other person, unless: (a) The latter's conduct was provoked by the actor with intent to cause physical injury to another person; or (b) The actor was the initial aggressor; except that in such case the use of physical force is nevertheless justifiable if the actor has withdrawn from the encounter and effectively communicated such withdrawal to such other person but the latter persists in continuing the incident by the use or threatened imminent use of unlawful physical force; or (c) The physical force involved is the product of a combat by agreement not specifically authorized by law.
 (2) A person may not use deadly physical force upon another person under circumstances specified in subdivision one unless: (a) The actor reasonably believes that such other person is using or about to use deadly physical force.
 Even in such case, however, the actor may not use deadly physical force if he or she knows that with complete personal safety, to oneself and others he or she may avoid the necessity of so doing by retreating; except that the actor is under no duty to retreat if he or she is: (i) in his or her dwelling and not the initial aggressor; or (ii) a police officer or peace officer or a person assisting a police officer or a peace officer at the latter's direction, acting pursuant to section 35.30; or (b) He or she reasonably believes that such other person is committing or attempting to commit a kidnapping, forcible rape, forcible criminal sexual act or robbery; or (c) He or she reasonably believes that such other person is committing or attempting to commit a burglary, and the circumstances are such that the use of deadly physical force is authorized by subdivision three of section 35.20.